Wandalen/wTools/module/core/former/plan.md

             *   What is the nature of the primary assertion (e.g., "Asserts the `got` instance (produced by the former) is equal to an `expected` instance (manually constructed to represent the correct state).", "Asserts that a subformer is returned and can be used to set inner fields.", "Asserts that a compile-time error occurs for an invalid attribute combination using `trybuild`.").
         *   **For `_derive.rs` files:** Mention that it relies on `#[derive(Former)]` for code generation and typically includes shared test logic via `include!("...")`.
         *   **For `_manual.rs` files:** Mention that it contains a hand-written former implementation and includes shared test logic via `include!("...")`.
-        *   **For `compile_fail/*.rs` files:** The file contains code that intentionally uses an attribute or enum structure in a way that violates a documented behavior rule (e.e., `#[subform_scalar]` on a unit variant).
+        *   **For `compile_fail/*.rs` files:** The file contains code that intentionally uses an attribute or enum structure in a way that violates a documented behavior rule (i.e., `#[subform_scalar]` on a unit variant).
 The test is accepted if `trybuild` confirms this results in a compilation error, thereby validating the macro's error reporting for this specific invalid scenario."
 *   **Comment Style:** All added `//!` comments should be clear, concise, grammatically correct, and follow Rust documentation comment conventions.
 Use Markdown for lists or emphasis if it enhances readability.
 Aim for reasonable line lengths.
 *   **Pre-Analysis Output:** Before proposing comments for an increment, the AI must provide its pre-analysis findings for the targeted file(s) as specified in the "Increment Template".
 *   **Incremental Processing:** Modify files one increment at a time, following the "Increment Template."